This strand of our COMPASS programme focuses on nurturing craft curators at a crucial time in their careers.

 Originally launched in 2018 to focus on makers, COMPASS has since expanded to also provide support for curators and craft professionals.
 It is a continuously evolving programme of support responding to the unique needs of the community, informed by industry experts and feedback from the sector.

-Current activity includes our year-long flagship Emerging Maker programme, and the new Emerging Curatorial programme.
+Current activity includes our year-long flagship Emerging Maker programme, Emerging Curator programme and free-to-access COMPASS: Online.

 Previous COMPASS activities have included free webinars, industry networking sessions, bursaries for established makers to develop their practice and for graduates affected by the pandemic, and residencies for Next Generation makers.